idontknowjs/gnome-websites-framework/README.md

 The project documentation is placed in the `documentation` folder.

+You might check the current status of the project regarding backlog, evaluation and implementation of its main components [here](https://gitlab.gnome.org/Teams/Engagement/websites/gnome-websites-framework/-/issues/23).

 ## Getting started

 The steps below will provide you guidance in how to setup the dependencies and how to build the components of this repository.